anandvijayanpillai/code-racer/CONTRIBUTING.md

 To get started with Code Racer locally, follow these steps

-1. Make sure you have installed Docker locally (See above Prerequisites)
+1. Make sure you have installed Docker locally (See the above Prerequisites)

 2. Fork the repo